 Do anthropology in the Logan Museum of Anthropology, which houses materials from across the globe.
+Take advantage of on and off-campus clubs and opportunities.
 Enhance your studies outside the classroom in places such as Indonesia, Costa Rica, Australia, Ghana, Washington DC, and England.

 Course information found here includes all permanent offerings and is updated regularly whenever Academic Senate approves changes.
 For historical information, see the Course Catalogs.
 For actual course availability in any given term, use Course Search in the Portal.

 An introduction to cultural anthropology, which is the study of human cultures, both historical and contemporary.
 Students analyze the ways in which social categories are imagined, reproduced, and grounded within particular historical and geographical contexts around the world, in order to understand how humans create meaning through everyday practices.
 (3B) Offered each semester.
 Prerequisite: preference given to first-year and sophomore students.

 All human societies face challenges, including those relating to power, identity, conflict, health, sustainability, and climate change.
 Using scientific and humanistic methods and theories, archaeology provides unique lessons for addressing such issues in the present and the future.
 In this course, we begin with an introduction to basic archaeological methods and theories, as well as the major trends of prehistory.
 Throughout the remainder of the class, we analyze case studies to better understand how societies succeed or fail when faced with specific challenges within different social, political, and environmental contexts.
 (3B) (Also listed as Critical Identity Studies 141.)
 Offered each semester.
 Prerequisite: preference given to first-year and sophomore students.